How to Make a Budget You Can Follow

 It's easy to overlook monthly budgets, let's face it.
 The majority of us work hard during the first week following payday before rushing for the next three.
 Weekly limitations are therefore more effective.
 Divide your monthly earnings and outlays into weekly portions.

-For instance, try to spend about Rs.
+Try to spend about Rs.
 5,000 each week on meals if your monthly budget is Rs.
 20,000.
-The same is true for other categories, including grocery, transportation, and entertainment.

 This enables you to make real-time adjustments and stay on course.
 Additionally, you can adjust your spending in the following week if you go over budget in the previous one without ruining your entire month.